-Figure 3: Excerpted code for SendMSocket.
+Figure 5.
+Excerpted code for SendMSocket.

-The metafication of these base-level components can be defined at development time or later, at run time.
-Simplified code for MetaSendMSocket is shown in Figure 3.2.
-At any point during the execution of the application, a running SendMSocket component can be metafied by calling its constructor.
-The instance of SendMSocket passed to the constructor of this meta-component is designated as the base-level component.
-As described earlier, in addition to refractions and transmutations, an invocation, send(), is redefined in this meta-level component.
 Defining an invocation at the meta-level is used to replace an invocation of the base-level component.
 In this example, the new invocation does not call the Java MulticastSocket send() method.
 Instead, it places the packet in firstPacketBuffer defined as a private field of this meta-component.
 Another private field, filterPipeline, is an instance of java.util.Vector and keeps track of all the filters currently configured in the MetaSendMSocket.
 The refraction getStatus() returns a byte array containing the IDs of these filters.
 The transmutations insertFilter() and removeFilter() are used to insert and remove filters at specified positions in the filter pipeline.
 The code for MetaRecvMSocket is similar to that of MetaSendMSocket.
 In this case, however, the receive() invocation is redefined in the meta-level.
-In the new definition of this invocation, a packet from the lastPacketBuffer , if available, is delivered to the caller.
+In the new definition of this invocation, a packet from the lastPacketBuffer, if available, is delivered to the caller.